-The Board of Optometry's office will be closed on Monday, October 13, 2014 in observance of Columbus Day.
+The Board of Optometry's office will be closed Monday, April 15, 2019 in observance of Patriot's Day.

 The Maine State Board of Optometry was established to protect the public through the regulation of the practice of optometry in the State of Maine so as to maintain high professional standards.
 The primary responsibilities of the Board are to examine and license qualified applicants to practice the profession of optometry and to hold the title of Optometrist in the State of Maine, upon payment of specified fees; to renew all licenses annually upon payment of a specified fee and presentation of evidence that the applicant has attended an educational program approved by the Board; and to revoke, refuse or suspend any license for violation of the laws relating to optometry.